 JOURNALS FROM JAPAN

 Editor's note: Hartselle High School student Amanda Elliott, 17, is spending seven weeks in Akita, Japan, this summer on a scholarship through Youth for Understanding, a nonprofit educational organization.
-This is part of an occasional series Amanda will write for The Daily while she attends school and lives with a host family in Japan.
+This is part of an occasional series Amanda is writing for The Daily.

 Save $84.50 a year off our newsstand price: